Lavikjo/portfolio/output/skills/index.rst

 Electronics
 ----------------

-I like to design and create electrical devices.
+I like to design and build electrical devices.
 I am mostly interested in embedded systems and PCB design.
 I have created circuit boards for various projects.
 My experience with electronics range from designing radio transmitters to connecting my coffee pot to internet. (:doc:`plastics-product-design`, :doc:`electronics-workshop`)

 ----